This programme was initiated in 2014 with an Academic Lecture at The

 Part of the funds

 will go to support primary education initiatives in India.

-if you are interested in supporting primary education in your
+supporting primary education in your

 village/hometown in India.